-That’s exactly what we’re here to answer and what I’m particularly excited about in this post is that you’ve got the combined travel expertise of a couple dozen travel bloggers to decide which campsite or campervan site is perfect for what you need whether you are looking for free camping in New Zealand or one of the pay sites.
+That’s exactly what we’re here to answer and what I’m particularly excited about in this post is that you’ve got the combined travel expertise of a couple dozen travel bloggers to decide which camping site or campervan site is perfect for what you need whether you are looking for free camping in New Zealand or one of the pay sites.

 First off we’ll run through the dozens of camping sites in New Zealand that these bloggers have suggested, then way down below there are some specifics on the laws and regulations and camping in New Zealand, as well as some answers to some FAQs.

 North Island Camping Sites

 People argue all the time whether the North Island or the South Island is better to visit, but you really can’t go wrong with either.
 If you are flying in from a foreign country, you are going to be landing at Auckland on the North Island, so we’ll start these road trip tips there in order to ascertain which of the New Zealand campgrounds you want to try.

 One thing to note is since Auckland is by far the biggest city, if you are going to do RV camping in New Zealand or are looking for a campervan rental in New Zealand it might be easier there than in your other options, though I haven’t done any sort of cost analysis on that.

 Makorori Beach Freedom Camping